Soumojitshome2023/AOT_Hackathon_InterHacktive/readme.md

-# AOT college freshers website
+# AOT College Freshers Website

 This website serves as a comprehensive solution to address the challenges faced by upcoming college freshmen.
 Rather than adhering to a conventional induction program, it offers an authentic and straightforward approach to introducing students to college life.
 Moreover, it plays a pivotal role in fostering a strong foundational understanding of programming through well-structured documentation.